grantdavis303/lunch_and_learn/README.md

 ### About

-Lunch and Learn is an API.
+Lunch and Learn is a pure backend RoR API designed to provide information about cuisines and popular tourist sites for a particular country.
+This API is to be paired with a frontend application where a user can create an account, log in to their account, search for recipes, favorite recipes, as well as find videos and photos for a country.

 ### Setup